hmcts/chart-ccd/README.md

         enabled: true
 ```
 **CCD Full Configuration With All Dependencies**
-If you want use CCD with full dependencies, use the following configuration:
+If you want use CCD with full dependencies,
+Enable as below configuration in your chart:
 ```
     ccd:
       emAnnotation: